-Setting the Gain Threshold Limit:
+Setting the Gain Threshold Limits:

-The Gain Threshold Limit sets a reference value for the maximum level of backscatter that will be scaled into white colours.
+The Gain Threshold Limits set a reference value for the maximum level of backscatter that will be scaled into white colours.
 The limit is typically between 60 and 65, and is set at time of commissioning the system.
 Once set the limit rarely needs adjustment.

-To set the limit, sail over an area of seafloor that is known to have a high backscatter return (for example rocks).
+To set the limit, sail over an area of seafloor that is known to ave a high backscatter return (for example rocks).
+Set the Backscatter Brightness adjustment slider to minimum (bottom).
 Adjust the Backscatter Gain Threshold value up or down until the map is very dark except for small white areas where the highest backscatter is received.
 The Backscatter Brightness can then be adjusted to give the desired picture.
 The brightness control can be varied at any time without affecting the saved backscatter maps, but changes to the Threshold Limit will alter the reference point for all backscatter values saved after the change.

-N.B. - The Gain Threshold Limit can only be changed by a technician.
-Requires a Technician Dongle.
+N.B. - The Gain Threshold Limit can only be changed by a technician and requires a Technician Dongle.